nicklockwood/ShapeScript/docs/ios/scope.md

 ## Conditional Scope

-Control flow statements like [for loops](control-flow.md#loops) and [if statements](control-flow.md#if-else) also creates a local scope around their body.
-Like function scope, loop and if/else scope does not apply to transforms or materials, but only to symbols created using the `define` command.
+Control flow statements like [for loops](control-flow.md#loops) and [if statements](control-flow.md#if-else) or [switch cases](control-flow.md#switch-case) also create local scopes around their bodies.
+Like function scope, loops and conditional scopes do not apply to transforms or materials, but only to symbols created using the `define` command.

 Any symbols defined inside a `for` loop will be restricted to the inside of the loop body.
 This also applies to the optional loop index variable.